-So reads the title of Youtuber Kathout’s video from this summer, which garnered over half a million views and 8,000 comments — most of which agree with the video’s title:
+So reads the title of YouTuber Kathout’s video that grabbed over half a million views and nearly 8,000 comments — most of which agree with the video’s title:

 “I just want to be financially stable while still having a life.”

 “A career is not who a person is and I think people are just getting sick of working so hard for little to no gain sometimes.
 It gets frustrating and all I want to do is enjoy my life for a change.”

 “I work to live, I definitely don’t live to work.”